onqtam/headjack/docs/why/FAQ.md

 Because sparseness and vagueness is a disrespect to the finitude of life and attention of others And this material is comprehensible by a tiny fraction of people anyway

+The density is out of respect for your limited time and attention and we are grateful for the allocation you've granted us.

+Also not everyone likes introductory fluff, exposition & unnecessary sentences/words - some can (and want to) directly dive to definitions and can judge what's reasonable or not without much (if any) examples.

 This is not meant for the average reader - few will be able to plow through it with ease and fully grasp what it entails.

+## TL;DR?

+The later you read this the more of a laggard you will be - this system is inevitable

+> "I am sorry to have made such a long speech, but I did not have time to write a shorter one." - [Winston Churchill](https://www.azquotes.com/quote/788641)

 ## This is all BS
 ## This is too long - how do you expect anyone to read it?
 TL;DR? @grok is this true? / summarize plz